First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Analysis

 \subsection{Determination of cross section}

-We measured the residual energy of $\alpha$ particles with an SSD as well as the beam trajectory recorded by the two PPACs and the recoiling $\alpha$ particle position determined by the high-gain portion of the active target.
-The information is sufficient to determine the center-of-mass energy $E_{\rm c.m.}$ for elastic scattering, defined as
+We measured (1) the residual energy of $\alpha$ particles using an SSD, (2) the beam trajectory using the two PPACs, and (3) the recoiling $\alpha$ particle position using the high-gain portion of the active target.
+These three pieces of information are sufficient to determine the center-of-mass energy $E_{\rm c.m.}$ for elastic scattering, defined as

 where $M$ and $m$ are the masses of $^{30}$S and $^{4}$He, respectively, $\vartheta_{\rm lab}$ is the laboratory scattering angle, and $E_{\alpha}$ is the laboratory energy of the scattered $\alpha$ particle.
-Using the experimentally verified stopping power of the He+CO$_{2}$ gas for $^{30}$S ions and $\alpha$ particles, we numerically solved the kinematic equation event-by-event using test points along the extrapolated $^{30}$S ion trajectory in 1~mm steps until the calculated and measured residual $\alpha$ particle energy disagreed by at most 100~keV; the scattering depth fixed the allowed values of $\vartheta_{\rm lab}$ and $E_{\alpha}$ by successive energy loss of the heavy ion.
-The $\alpha$ spectrum is shown in Fig.~\ref{fig:alpha_spec}.
+Using the experimentally verified stopping power of the He+CO$_{2}$ gas for $^{30}$S ions and $\alpha$ particles, we numerically solved the above kinematic equation event-by-event.
+We selected test points along the extrapolated $^{30}$S ion trajectory in 1~mm steps, calculating $E_{\rm c.m.}$ according to the beam's energy loss up to each point.
+Each tested scattering depth fixes the value of $\vartheta_{\rm lab}$ by the geometric measurements of the PPACs and high-gain GEM.
+Finally, the initial $\alpha$ energy was determined with Eq.~(\ref{eq:kinematics}) and its residual energy was calculated considering its energy loss along said path, which we then compared with the energy recorded by the SSD.
+The algorithm continued until the $^{30}$S ion came to rest with no solution being found or when the calculated and measured residual $\alpha$ particle energy disagreed by less than 100~keV, which we define as a true scattering event at that $E_{\rm c.m.}$.
+In the case that more than one test point satisfied these conditions, we select the $E_{\rm c.m.}$ with the smallest disagreement between the measured and calculated residual $\alpha$ energy.
+The resulting $\alpha$ spectrum is shown in Fig.~\ref{fig:alpha_spec}.

 The differential cross section was then calculated using